bcgov/internationally-educated-nurses/docs/standard_report.md

 **Developer Side:** \
 It is pretty straightforward.
 We need to identify the highest milestone, full or provisional between `from` and `to` date.
 Now we have to show it in a separate row.\
-For that, we will use UNION all again with a static filter on milestone one query for full, and one query for provisional.
+For that, we will use UNION all again with a static filter on milestone two queries(LPN/ RN) for full and two queries(LPN/ RN) for provisional.